| |

 -

-These questions often get people to back off immediately.
-For those that don't back off, tell them to come up with a creative alternative that both of
+I found those questions often get people to back off immediately.
+For those that don't back off,

 you can live with.